 Read More From Delishably

 8. Chicken foot soup.
 The feet of the chicken are used to make soup.
 We use pumpkin, carrots, potatoes, cho-cho, yellow yam and a packet of soup powder mix that comes in different flavors.

 Please participate in the poll!

 9. Manish water.
 This is a soup made from the head, feet and tripe of the ram goat.
 In some countries it’s known as Billie goat.
-It is very important to use the ram goat because it gives a different flavor that the “she goat”, yes that’s what we call a nanny goat.
+It is very important to use the ram goat because it gives a different flavor than the “she goat” (yes, that’s what we call a nanny goat).
 Another important ingredient in the mannish water is young bananas.
 You slice the bananas thinly with skin and all and cook them in the soup.
 Ingredients include yellow yam, dumpling, potato, pumpkin and carrots.
 You can add other things if you like.
 Use a ram goat noodle to flavor the soup!

 10. Cow cod soup is another manly soup that only the strongest of men eat.
 In Jamaica we don’t say “eat soup”, we say “drink soup” because soup must have a lot of fluid that we drink from the soup bowl.
-In case you are wondering what is the cow cod, it is the testicles and or the manly organ of the bull.
-We call both male and female cows, even the bull…lol but it’s really bull cod soup.
+In case you are wondering what the cow cod is, it is the testicles of the bull.
+We call both male and female cows, even the bull, but it’s really bull cod soup.
 Add your ingredients to your preference.

 14. Brown stewed chicken.
 This is done by frying the chicken until dark brown then stewing with seasoning and water until the gravy has a nice consistency.
 This is the most popular Sunday dinner served with rice and peas.

 15. Tripe and beans.
 The cow tripe is cleaned and washed in the river.
 I like it if I make it myself because the truth is I am a bit persnickety when it come to my food.
 Broad beans are cooked with the tripe and stomach to make a nice stew, eaten with rice.